algosup/2024-2025-project-5-bubble-intermarche-team-2/README.md

 ![Flyer Scan](/Documents/Readme_extension/scan.png)
 *This flyer can be found

-Afterwards, you will be redirected onto our welcome page, press anywhere on the screen to access our application with all the current functionalities.
+Afterward, you will be redirected to our welcome page, press anywhere on the screen to access our application with all the current functionalities.

 ![Main Page](/Documents/Readme_extension/main_page.png)

-*the main page after you scanned the QR code*
+*The main page after you scanned the QR code*

 ## Upcoming Features (Roadmap) ⏱️